The Financial Stability Board (FSB) today published a consultation report with policy proposals to enhance money market fund (MMF) resilience.

 the need for future extraordinary central bank interventions to support

-the sector.
 The policy options are grouped according to the main mechanism

 through which they aim to enhance MMF resilience – namely, to: impose on